makersacademy/CV/README.md

 MA focused strongly on TDD and we approached all our projects with TDD, creating [feature][7] and [unit][8] tests.
 I am a strong advocate for TDD and have continued to use this approach in my work.
 I also have experience working on untested code and writing tests for previously untested code.

 #### Pair Programming
 Mastered pair programming via Google Hangouts.
 Having completed MA remotely I learnt to successfully pair program while also combating the challenges of working remotely.
+I believe pair programming is a very productive way of working and I have commercial experience of solo and pair programming, both of which I believe have there place.

 #### Agile / Scrum
 Have worked in an agile environment at a startup company and while training at MA.
 Being the first Ronin group there was lot of challenges to overcome and every week we where adjusting how we worked together and how we approached the work.
 We had daily morning and afternoon stand-ups throughout the course and I am comfortable in leading them.

 #### Linux
-Have been working on Fedora OS for the last 12 months and am comfortable doing my tasks such as testing, file navigation and Git commands from the terminal.
+Have been working on Fedora OS for the last two years and am comfortable doing my tasks such as testing, file navigation and Git commands from the terminal.
 I also have experience in using Debian OS's such as Mint.

 ## Education

 #### Makers Academy (Feb 2015 to May 2015)

+Graduated from [Makers Academy][3] developer bootcamp as part of the first [Ronin][4] group to complete the course remotely.
+Finished the course by creating a website for a community project that matches garden owners and growers.

 - 16 week full time web developer bootcamp
 - Developed independent learning & problem solving skills